“You’ve lied to me for as long as I’ve known you.”

 Chest heaving with barely contained fury, Celia is glad that she locked the door.
 Glad that her Beast is not smart enough to finagle the series of locks to find the sleeping kine in the other room.
 Hatred thunders through her.

 All that’s left is his skeleton.
 The bones have turned jet black, as though melted under an impossible heat, and a sticky residue pools beneath, like half-melted plastic.
 A foul smell wafts from the bones.

 Celia: It’s not quite what she thought she’d find when she cut him open.
 But the cunning, medically-based side of her appraises what’s left to determine what she can from the body.

 GM: It’s hard to make many visual estimates of the bones’ wear and tear from what’s left.
 The usual kine indicators of ossification and decreasing joint size don’t apply to Kindred.
 Celia can surmise no explanation for why the bones turned black, or why the residue smells so foul, and makes her think of the way Paul made her feel.
-But her own blood feels no thicker… Carolla can’t have been more than half a century old, can’t he?
+But her own blood feels no thicker… Carolla can’t have been more than half a century or so old, can’t he?
 Unless he was eleven or more steps removed from Caine, anyway.
-Then his blood could get no thicker, even with greater age.
+Then his blood could get no thicker, no matter how old he was.

 Celia: She takes a look at the flesh and bone she’d removed before she’d claimed his soul for her own, wondering if those changed as well.